Herrera del Duque

 The town is commanded by a 15th-16th-century fortress-castle.
 Other sights include the church of St. John the Baptist and the hermitage of Nuestra Señora de Consolación.

+Historically, there was a Jewish community in Herrera del Duque.
+After the expulsion of the Jews, many Jews in the town became conversos rather than flee Spain.

 Villages

 The municipality includes the village of Peloche, located at 8 km from the town, with a population of 235 inhabitants according to the 2009 census.